 My current project Casser Maison (breaking the house) refers to a French-Canadian end of life ritual of clearing a house.
 At the end of life, home is interchangeable; possessions transferable.
 Could this shift experienced by many help us to imagine a more sustainable way of living on our planet?
 Experimenting with a bricolage of observational drawing and painting, collecting and combining, Casser Maison considers ideas of home and nostalgia as expressed through the rituals of breaking or leaving a house.

-A previous project Gyre came about from observing a mystery: the increasing number of cellophane balloons appearing on the same wild, and inaccessible ocean beach.
-I collected hundreds over years and with sculpture and automatic drawing, used these objects to explore melancholy, the persistence of desire, the seduction of nostalgia.
-Our ‘collective forgetting’ it turns out is the answer to this mystery, the end of the feedback loop that brings us back around to what we think we need.
+Gyre came about from observing a mystery: the increasing number of cellophane balloons appearing on the same wild, and inaccessible ocean beach near my parent’s home.
+I collected hundreds from this beach over years and with sculpture and automatic drawing, used these objects to explore melancholy, the persistence of desire, the seduction of nostalgia.
+Our ‘collective forgetting’ is a clue to this mystery, the end of the feedback loop that brings us back around to what we think we need.